Q. What type of MTP connectors are used to connect to Ixia Flex taps?

 A: Yes the LR Flex Tap does support both 1310nm and 1550nm wavelengths, meaning it supports LR and ER functions.

-Q: What cable type is required for a 100G Multi-Mode SR10 or SR4 Flex Tap?
+Q: What MTP cable type polarity is required for Multi-Mode SR10 or SR4 Flex Taps?

-Type A - "Straight through" cables where pin 1 on the transmit side is connected to pin 1 on the receive side, but the keying of the connector is Up on one side and Down on the other.
+Type A - "Straight through" cables, where pin 1 on one side of the cable is connected to pin 1 on the far side.
+Pin 2 on one side then goes to pin 2 etc.

-Type C - Where adjacent fiber pairs are 'flipped' - ie fiber 1 on the transmit side goes to 2 on the receive side and vice versa.
+Type C - "Cross Paired" cables, where adjacent fiber pairs are 'flipped' - ie fiber 1 on one side side goes to 2 on the far side and vice versa.
+Pin 2 then goes to pin 1, and then 3 goes to 4 etc. Essentially this is like Type A, but with every two fiber pairs being swapped.

-Both Type A and Type B cables will work as long as the tap is directly connected to the network devices by a single cable on each side.
-If the connectivity is via patch panels or additional cables, great care should be taken that the polarity of the signals are not reversed.
-If polarity is reversed on both sides of the Flex Tap then the tap will pass data on the network side, but will not act as a tap and no signals will be present on the monitor port.
+Type B cables must be used for SR4 based taps, if the tap is directly connected to the network devices by single cables.
+If the connectivity is via patch panels or additional cables, great care should be taken that the polarity of the signals are not modified.
+If polarity is reversed on both sides of the Flex Tap then the tap will pass data on the network side, but will not act as a tap and no or very weak signals will be present on the monitor ports.

 Q: Do Flex Taps support asymmetric speed such as below scenario: